cubter/event_observer/Readme.md

 > Despite this, sourcing a C++ file does take time initially, and it seems it's a bottleneck right
 > now during the app's launch.

 As regards maps, because there're species with myriads of events, I render them with `webGL`.
 The drawback is that old browsers do not support it.
-An optimal solution here would be detecting, if the browser supports WebGL and using it then, reverting to the old CPU rendering otherwise.
-But I'm not sure, that it can be implemented other than writing JS code.
+An optimal solution here would be detecting, if the browser supports WebGL and using it then, reverting to the old CPU rendering otherwise, but I'm not aware, that it can be implemented other than writing JS code.

 As regards plots, I use `plotly`'s `canvas` option to improve rendering.
 Still, hundreds of thousands of events render rel. slow.

-Lastly, I use Redis pipelining features which are supported by Redux (R library for Redis).
+Lastly, I use Redis pipelining features which are supported by `Redux` (R library for Redis).
 This helps significantly improve the uploading performance.
-Other option would be Redis scripting, but considering that I typically have no more than 5-10k unique scientific names per file, I decided to follow the way of pipelining.
+Other option would be Redis scripting, but considering that I typically have no more than 5-10k unique scientific names per file, I decided to follow the former way.

-Besides, because Redis de-facto stores every value as a string, when extracting dates, I've firstly to convert them to `double`s to enable filtering. `Lubridate` here has helped improve the performance significantly (0.9s vs 7s for 500K date strings) as compared to the built-in `as.Date()`.
+Besides, because Redis de-facto stores every value as a string, when extracting dates, I've firstly to convert them to `double`s to enable filtering. `Lubridate` here has helped vastly improve the performance (0.9s vs 7s for 500K date strings) as compared to the built-in `as.Date()`.

 However, I assume that some code blocks still remain unoptimised.
 For example, I could try to parallelise the processing of `occurrence` files.
 But that'd require rewriting the existing loops to remove data dependencies.

 ### Infrastructure
 I've deployed the app on my own VPS (2 CPUs, 2 GB RAM) using `Shiny server`.
 I preferred Shiny server mostly because it allows a faster deployment.
-Though the Shinyproxy's approach seems more modern as it relies on containers, isolating apps from each other.
+Though the Shinyproxy's approach seems more modern as it relies on containers.

 Please, note that the instances of Shiny server & Redis out there have default configurations.
 Had I dealt with a production-ready app, I'd have definitely customised their security settings beyond simple firewalling.
 I'd have also probably separated the app's server from the DB's one.